NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 #### Colour Scheme

-I wanted to keep the schematic
+I wanted to keep the colour schematic similar to my other projects, which all used the colour green heavily.
+I like the contrast it gives to the lighter elements of the page and in my opinion lends itself to aesthetically pleasing site, and therefore, easier on the eye for the user.

 ### **Wireframes**